-COPD medications help reduce symptoms and prevent complications.
+COPD medications are also common COPD treatments as they help reduce symptoms and prevent complications.
 The following are the most common medications given in COPD treatment:

 - Corticosteroids reduce inflammation in the air passages.
 Regular treatment with inhaled corticosteroids improves symptoms and quality of life, increases lung function and reduces the risk of COPD exacerbation.
 Inhaled corticosteroids can be given alone or in combination with a long-acting bronchodilator.

 - Phosphodiesterase-4 inhibitors suppress inflammation by blocking the action of PDE4, an enzyme that’s overproduced in asthma and COPD.
 The once-daily medication called Daliresp (romflumilast) is the only PDE4 inhibitor on the market that’s approved for the treatment of COPD.
 The drug has been shown to improve forced expiratory volume in one second (FEV1) and reduce the frequency of COPD exacerbations.

 - Antibiotics are reserved in COPD treatment for cases of COPD exacerbation that are caused by a bacterial infection.
 Antibiotics are not effective in treating exacerbations caused by viruses.